The famed Ghanaian artist discusses his latest exhibition The First Day of the Yam Custom: 1817 at Gallery 1957

 The results are Donker’s own triumph against hardship, finding splendour in a period of immense pain.
 It may feel wrong to delight in them, but when faced with the intricacies and nuances of each piece, we are reminded of an even more precious element of Ghana’s riches - it’s compelling and enduring artistic legacy.

-Godfried Donkor The First Day of the Yam Custom: 1817 is on view at Gallery 1957, Accra until 30 October 30.
-HE is also showing with Gallery 1957 at 1:54 Contemporary African Art Fair, London from 5-8 October
+Godfried Donkor The First Day of the Yam Custom: 1817 is on view at Gallery 1957, Accra until 30 October 2017.
+He is also showing with Gallery 1957 at 1:54 Contemporary African Art Fair, London from 5-8 October

 Words Emma Gilhooly